A Good Man Goes to War: Critical reception

 The episode was nominated for the 2012 Hugo Award for Best Dramatic Presentation (Short Form), though it lost to Neil Gaiman's episode "The Doctor's Wife".

-Two of the new characters introduced in the episode, a 19th-century crimefighter Silurian named Madame Vastra and her assistant Jenny Flint, have proven quite popular among fans, with numerous forums and SFX calling for the BBC to commission a spin-off series.
+Two of the new characters introduced in the episode, Vastra and her assistant Jenny, have proven quite popular among fans, with numerous forums and SFX calling for the BBC to commission a spin-off series.
 Moffat stated in an interview that he did not have time to work on a spin-off but was open to the possibility of the characters returning.
 Vastra and Jenny, as well as a revived Strax, were made a recurring part of the seventh series and given a Big Finish audio spin-off series in 2019.